HarryLovesCode/Vulkan-API-Book/chap7/chap7.md

   const VkImageMemoryBarrier*   pImageMemoryBarriers);
 ```

 The only arguments we're not sure about are `srcFlags` and `dstFlags`.
-We want our execution / memory dependencies to be staged at the top of the command buffer.
-Thus, we'll use `VK_PIPELINE_STAGE_TOP_OF_PIPE_BIT`.
+However, we know we want our execution / memory dependencies to be staged at the top of the command buffer.
+So, we'll use `VK_PIPELINE_STAGE_TOP_OF_PIPE_BIT` to notify Vulkan of our intentions.
 You can find more information on pipeline state flags like `VK_PIPELINE_STAGE_TOP_OF_PIPE_BIT` [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#synchronization-pipeline-stage-flags).
 Our usage would look like:

 ```cpp
 VkPipelineStageFlagBits srcFlags = VK_PIPELINE_STAGE_TOP_OF_PIPE_BIT;